 I am excited to share with you 33 Uses for Peppermint Essential Oil.
 Peppermint is one of my favorite essential oils.
 I find it so useful.
 I use it for when my head hurts and as an energy booster.
-I carry this in my purse at all times and inhale it when I need an energy boost during the day or apply it (diluted with coconut oil) for when I am feeling an ache in my head.
+I carry this in my purse at all times and inhale it when I need an energy boost during the day or apply it (diluted with coconut oil) for when I am feeling an ache in my jaw.

 33 Uses for Peppermint Essential Oil: